A Damned Good Flogging

 Carmichael’s final flogging took place in late February 1886.
 By this time he was apparently ‘completely unmanned’ and afraid that the third flogging would be too much for him.
 As he was conducted to the triangle he reportedly ‘looked the picture of abject terror, his face pale and contorted, and the muscles of his back and legs quivering with fright’.

 Once strapped up he turned to Dr Hobbs and said, ‘O, doctor, tell him to be quick about it, tell him to be quick about it; oh God! oh God!’
 He leaned his head against his arm and began moaning.
 Hobbs ordered that brandy be given to Carmichael.
 Although Flude applied the lash with regularity and rapidity it was clear that he was ‘laying it on very lightly’.
-Despite this, Carmichael groaned with every stroke and for the 15 kept calling out ‘Oh, have mercy, have mercy!’
+Despite this, Carmichael groaned with every stroke and for the first 15 kept calling out ‘Oh, have mercy, have mercy!’
 Then his head sank between his arms and he groaned until the 40 lashes were up.
 At the end he was taken down and given more brandy and water.

 ‘He was completely broken down, and still moaned as two warders supported him across the yard back to his cell.
 Halfway across he stopped and retched violently, although he seemed unable to vomit.
 But though weak from exhaustion, and smarting with pain, there was a look of relief on his face as though he realised that he had endured his last flogging, and had nothing worse to look forward to than rest and imprisonment until his term had expired.’
 (Brisbane Courier, 1 March 1886)